tdg5/blog_snippets/lib/blog_snippets/articles/building_your_first_pry_plugin/README.md

 talk about each of these subjects in more depth later, but for now here's a little bit of background on each.

-Pry's customization API is an easy to use API that allows for configuring many of Pry's internals such as prompts, colors, printers, pagers, and more.
+Pry's **customization API** is an easy to use API that allows for configuring many of Pry's internals such as prompts, colors, printers, pagers, and more.
-Depending on your particular use case, the customization API may be all that you need to achieve the behavior you desire.
+Depending on your particular use-case, the customization API may be all that you need to achieve the behavior you desire.

 Next up we have Pry's command system.
 As you may have picked up on already, in